10 Best Things to Do in Valencia, Spain in 2023

 Valencia is a blissfully flat city ideal for exploring on two wheels.
 Not only that, but it’s super bike-friendly with over 160 km (100 miles) of clearly marked bike lanes.
 This makes biking a safe and fast option for moving around and discovering the city.

-Renting a bike is super easy and you’ll find quite a few bike rental shops throughout the city.
-Also, Valencia has its own bike sharing system called Valenbici.
+Renting a bike is super easy and you’ll find quite a few bike rental shops throughout the city for as little as €10 per day.
+Valencia also has its own bike-sharing system called Valenbici.

-Unlike northern European cities, Valencia’s mild Mediterranean climate makes biking pleasant year round.
+Unlike northern European cities, Valencia’s mild Mediterranean climate makes biking pleasant year-round.
 Even winter in Valencia is never too cold and you don’t have to worry much about rain either.

 4. Stroll through history on the streets of the Old Town